adityakamath255/scheme-interpreter/readme.txt

 Compile the program:

-g++ -o interpreter interpreter.cpp
+make

 Run the interpreter:

-./interpreter
+./scheme [--no-repl] [filename]

+The Scheme interpreter can either be run on a specific file, or not.
+Use the --no-repl file to exit the process after interpretation of the file, rather than beginning the REPL loop.

-The Scheme interpreter provides an interactive REPL (Read-Eval-Print Loop) for you to interact with the interpreter by typing Scheme expressions directly.
-Here's a breakdown of how to use the interactive mode and what to expect.
+The interpreter provides an interactive REPL (Read-Eval-Print Loop) for you to interact with the interpreter by typing Scheme expressions directly.

 After compiling and running the program, you will be presented with a prompt like this: